Reporting vs Analytics: Their Differences and Importance

 When it comes to data, “reporting” and “analytics” often mistakenly get used interchangeably in business jargon.
 The truth is that understanding the differences can mean a great deal to the bottom line of your company.

-The way we look at it, reporting is a subset of analytics.
+Reporting is a subset of analytics.
 You can’t really have analytics without reporting, but analytics goes further than reporting.
 Both tools are designed to convey important information to help make better business decisions.
 But the propensity to assist in decision making is where the two types of data contrast.

 What Are the Definitions of Reporting and Analytics?